chbrown/scripts/README.md

 The first column of the table should be unique integers, and it will be named `pkid`.

+# nargs

+One-line bash script to print out the number of arguments passed in.
+Useful for debugging variables and variable expansion.

+    nargs "Just two" arguments
+    > 2

 # now

 Print out the current datetime in some variation on ISO-8601: